flancia-coop/doc.anagora.org/flancia-meet.md

         - like a webring
         - agora could have something similar for digital gardens
         - does anything have a tree rather than sequential?
+        - tour bus stop does have multiple routes - and you can change routes